 Though knowledge management sounds wonderful in theory, we are still missing the realistic aspect of how we can, in different ways, distribute it.

 Your goal is to engage everybody in the positivity of KM in order to see how you can share it the best way.
 One way of doing this is for example creating a group e-mail list, whose purpose would be to share particular knowledge for anybody interested in that type of information.

 This will activate the interest of those specific people who need quick access to that knowledge and they will always be kept up to date.

-To further add on to the points above, most organisations will follow the 80/20 rule, which states that about 80% of people will search for 20% of the knowledge.
-That 20% is therefore important to define and put as priority.
-These are key questions that absolutely need an answer to in an easy-to-find way.
+To further add on to the points above, most organizations will follow the 80/20 rule, which states that about 80% of people will search for 20% of the knowledge.
+That 20% is therefore important to define and put as a priority.
+These are key questions that absolutely need an answer in an easy-to-find way.